InScene/essay/docs/guide/convention/GIT_GUIDE.md

 | Development | develop/   | All new features and bug fixes should be brought to the development branch.
 Resolving developer codes conflicts should be done as early as here. |
 | Feature     | feat/  | Any code changes for a new module or use case should be done on a feature branch.
 This branch is created based on the current development branch.
 When all changes are Done, a Pull Request/Merge Request is needed to put all of these to the development branch. |

 [Link](https://backlog.com/git-tutorial/branching-workflows/) to the image reference.
 ![Branching](https://github.com/Sentenz/general/blob/main/image/branching_workflows.png)

+The central repo holds two main branches with an infinite lifetime:

+- main
+- develop

 We consider **origin/main** to be the main branch where the source code of HEAD always reflects a _production-ready_ state.